ricn/ricn.github.io/_posts/2014-07-31-reactjs-and-rails.markdown

 You have just built a comment box in a few simple steps using Rails as the backend.

-If you look for more information on React, check out [official docs](http://facebook.github.io/react/docs/getting-started.html).
+If you look for more information on React, check out the [official docs](http://facebook.github.io/react/docs/getting-started.html).